 • Whistleblowing Policy

-EHL Group also articulate a series of employee rights and benefits available to its employees in the employee intranet and individual contracts of employment for each member of staff.
+EHL Group also articulates a series of employee rights and benefits available to employees via the employee intranet and individual contracts of employment.

 Controls and Accountability

-EHL operates a fully integrated reporting format for its businesses including an HR Department, led by the Group HR Manager and an Internal Audit Department led by the Motor Trade Finance Director, who are all responsible to the Group Financial Director/Group Secretary.
+EHL operates a fully integrated reporting structure across its businesses, including an HR Department led by the Group HR Manager and an Internal Audit function led by the Motor Trade Finance Director, both of whom report to the Group Financial Director/Group Secretary.

-Each of the operating division of the subsidiary companies has a Managing Director who have reviewed and agreed to the terms of this statement.
-Every department and their respective managers have reporting responsibilities to management and the various Boards of companies within the EHL Group.
+Each operating division has a Managing Director who has reviewed and agreed to the terms of this statement.
+Departments and managers have clear reporting responsibilities to management and the Boards of companies within the EHL Group.

-It should be specifically noted that EHL Group operates in line with the NLW and NMW regulations.
+It should be noted that EHL Group operates in line with National Living Wage and National Minimum Wage regulations.

 Legal and Regulatory Compliance